 The next week I lived in an armchair in front of the TV in the family room.
 I was popping Norco as often as I could to manage my tormenting gut.
 In between rounds of blackouts, when I wasn’t holding a bucket in my lap from the fear of throwing up due to the nausea of the pain killers, I’d isolate my upper body and push myself out of the chair to make the five minute shuffle to the bathroom.
 I kept a small pillow on hand which I’d leave behind on the long journey so I could keep my balance, praying I didn’t urge to cough or sneeze.
 When I anticipated any kind of outburst I’d cushion my groin while slumped over the edge of a countertop or chair so I didn’t burst the incision and have my guts spill out.

 It will be five weeks tomorrow and I’d say I’m just about 85 percent recovered.
 Listen up though, the first two weeks were hell, I’m not kidding!
-I’ve had pain in the past including shoulder surgery, but nothing compares to having your abdomen assaulted.
+I’ve had pain in the past including shoulder surgery, but nothing compared to having my abdomen assaulted like that.
 It was very humbling, made me feel feeble and completely vulnerable.
 I was even frightened of Lucy, my nine pound Lhasa Apso, scared to death of her jumping at my side and knocking me over.
 And a word to the wise, go on a high-fiber liquid diet a few days before the surgery, and a couple of weeks after.
 Constipation is your mortal enemy!

 “Which of these instruments do you play?”